aretius/Machine_learning_Projects/Project2/README.md

-#Project 2
+# Project 2

-There will be two folders here namely Details and Implementaion.
+Details regarding subsequent folders --

-Details will be containing the project's aim.
+1. Details will be containing the project's aim.

-Implementation will be my procedure of completing the project.
+2. Implementation will be my procedure of completing the project.